rokobo/Productivity-autotracker/README.md

 To prevent possible data deletion, the `activity.db` file is periodically backed up in the `backup` folder.
 Interval between backups and number of stored backups can be changed in settings.

 This program was done in such a way that the only fundamental database is the activity database.
 All other databases can be deleted and no data loss will occur.

+The backup system is handled by Apache Airflow.

 ## **Browser URL problem**